Elodea canadensis (Canadian pondweed)

 Prevention and ControlTop of page

-Vehicles, boats, equipment and clothing should all be checked for fragments of the plant to prevent E. canadensis from being spread into new locations (RAFT, 2009).
+Vehicles, boats, equipment and clothing should all be checked for fragments of the plant to prevent E. canadensis from being spread into new locations (RAFTS, 2009).

 Where submerged aquatic weeds cause blockage of penstock intake screens in New Zealand, the three methods commonly used for preventing such blockage are floating booms at an angle across the current to collect floating weed masses and concentrate them at a single site on the shore, mechanical screen cleaners on the intake screens, or lake draw-downs in summer to desiccate weed masses and in winter to freeze kill weed masses in shallow water (Howard-Williams, 1993).

-In North America and Western Europe, special barges are used which cut the weeds and remove them from the water, alternatively, cutting machines are mounted on boats or tractors.
-These are used to cut the weeds in streams and small rivers letting the cut plant material float downstream (Westlake and Dawson, 1986).
-Mechanical mowing and rolling are widely practised in the control of weeds in irrigation ditches (Dunk and Tisdall, 1954; Seaman, 1958).
+In North America and Western Europe, special barges are used which cut the weeds and remove them from the water.
+Alternatively, cutting machines are mounted on boats or tractors.
+These are used in streams and small rivers letting the cut plant material float downstream (Westlake and Dawson, 1986).
+Mechanical mowing and rolling are widely practised in the control of weeds in irrigation ditches (Dunk and Tisdall, 1954; Seaman, 1958).)
+Cutting is best undertaken before July, when peak biomass is reached, preferably in March.
+This will provide approximately 8 to 10 weeks of control, and will delay the production of peak biomass (Newman and Duenas, 2010; McGavigan, 2017).
+Mechanical methods (cutting, draglines etc.) are not usually recommended as they break up the plant, allowing it to spread to new areas (Barrat-Segretain et al., 2002), but they can be useful in areas where the weed is already established or when the weed disperses into areas unfavourable to its survival (Bowmer et al., 1995).

 Controlling aquatic weeds with herbicides has progressed most in the USA, Western Europe, Australia and New Zealand.
 A datasheet on control for the UK is available (Newman, 2005).
 In tropical countries, the use of herbicides is far more limited.
 For submerged plants, a number of chemicals were used but many are now prohibited in the USA (IARC, 2014) and elsewhere.
 Bensulfuron methyl has given fair control of E. canadensis in Australian irrigation channels (McCorkelle et al., 1990).
 An overview of chemical control methods published by the US Army Corps of Engineers, Waterways Experiment Station, lists dichlobenil, diquat alone and diquat with complexed copper as 'excellent' methods; and acrolein, Endothall [endothal] demethylalkylamine salts and fluridone as 'good' methods (Westerdahl and Getsinger, 1988).